solo-io/supergloo/docs/content/setup/cluster_registration/enterprise_cluster_registration.md

 {{% notice note %}} Gloo Mesh Enterprise is required for this feature. {{% /notice %}}

-Relay is an alternative mode of deploying Gloo Mesh that confers several advantages discussed in [this document]({{% versioned_link_path fromRoot="/concepts/relay" %}}).
-Cluster registration in relay mode simply consists of installing the relay agent.

 This guide will walk you through the basics of registering clusters for management by Gloo Mesh Enterprise using the `meshctl` tool or with Helm.

 ## Register A Cluster